sqlancer/sqlancer.github.io/_posts/2023-07-22-gsoc-sqlancer-midterm-zhenglin.md

 When implementing the concrete generator, we have to decide which generator to inherit from, the `TypedExpressionGenerator` or the `UntypedExpressionGenerator`.

 A **typed generator** is a generator which is **associated with a specific data type or set of data types**.
-One characteristic is that it allows for type checking.
+One characteristic is that it allows for generating values of the type that is expected in a specific context.
 On the other hand, an **untyped generator** **does not** have a specific data type associated with it.
 It can yield values of any type.

-The choice between using a typed or untyped generator **depends on the requirements of the program**.
-Typed generators provide the advantage of type safety when the expected types of yielded values are important.
+The choice between using a typed or untyped generator **depends on the requirements of the DBMS under test**.
+Typed generators provide the advantage of generating expected types when this is important.
 Untyped generators, on the other hand, offer more **flexibility** and can be useful in scenarios where the type of yielded values may vary or is not known in advance.

 Ultimately, I decided to use the untyped generator because it can yield values of any type, allowing us to test the support of unexpected types of a DBMS.